Washington Sales Tax Calculator 2026

 Does this calculator support Washington use tax scenarios

 Yes.
-Use-tax mode applies the same state and locality profile structure for planning when sales tax was not properly collected at checkout.
+Use-tax mode applies the same state and locality profile structure for planning when sales tax was not properly collected at checkout, and it can model a capped credit for legally imposed tax paid elsewhere.

 Compare Washington sales tax with nearby states